You don't need more discipline. You need a system that doesn't make you feel guilty for missing a few days.

 The systems that ask the most of you are the first ones you stop using.
 The bullet journal that needed an hour of setup.
 The colour-coded system with fifteen tabs.
 The Notion dashboard you built for two weekends and opened three times.

 Organized Me has no setup phase.
-You open it and it's ready.
+Drag and drop stickers let you set up a new month in minutes.
+After that, you're just planning.
 On your best day, plan your whole week in fifteen minutes.
 On your worst day, write one thing and close it.
 Both count.
-Both keep you in the system.

 The planner you'll stick with isn't the most powerful one.
 It's the one you can open in thirty seconds when you have nothing left.